The Bernstein inequality for slice regular polynomials: Proof of Theorem and Proposition

-for any $b\in \mathbb{R}_{0,m}$ and any paravetor $x\in \mathbb R^{m+1}$. \end{lemma} \item (III) The nonassociative nature of octonions plays no role in the proof of Theorem \ref{Bernstein} since Artin's theorem (cf. \cite{RDS}) implies that the subalgebra generated by two elements in octonions is associative.
+\begin{remark} In fact, the non-associative nature of octonions plays no role in (\ref{associa}) and (\ref{deriative}) in the proof of Theorem \ref{Bernstein} since Artin's theorem (cf. \cite{RDS}) implies that the subalgebra generated by two elements in octonions is associative.
 Hence Theorem \ref{Bernstein} still holds for octonionic slice regular polynomials in the sense of Gentili and Struppa in \cite{GS3}.